+TABLE II

-TABLE II This table shows the number of models created by the multi-objective GA and NSGA-II for each of the test subjects.
-RPF stands for Reference Pareto Front.
+This table shows the number of models created by the multi-objective GA and NSGA-II (in 6 repeat experiments) for each of the test subjects.
+The right most column indicates the number of models on the Reference Pareto Front (RPF).
+The RPF is made up from all nondominating models found by either GA, NSGA-II and KLFA.